doinab/star-networks/ruelle/description.md

 ## Introduction

-Alexandre Ruelle was an astronomy professor at the Paris Observatory.
+_Alexandre Ruelle_ was an astronomy professor at the Paris Observatory.
 In 1786, he drew a star chart for the general public (in the service of education), titled `Nouvelle Uranographie ou méthode très facile pour apprendre les constellations` [#1].
 This shows stars and constellation line figures for the entire sky.
 This was a time when the classical Greek constellations were only represented in the traditional style, using allegorical pictographs, and not line figures.
 Ruelle's approach was very modern: he eliminated the pictographs, and drew simple lines which linked stars.
 His constellation lines, although different from the modern Western ones, are just as complex: they draw large geometric shapes linking both principal and secondary stars.

 Ruelle's star chart has historical importance: it is the earliest attempt (in the Western tradition) at reconstructing the classical Greek constellations with geometrical line figures, apparently without trying to mimic any pictograph.
-There is a single predecessor: in 1625, Jacob van der Heyden (a painter, sculptor, copperplate engraver, and publisher) published `Globus Concavus, Et Quidem Coelestis Stellatus`: a celestial globe with faint line figures, which are difficult to see [#2].
-Ruelle’s innovation itself did not gain broad acceptance in his time: only in late 19th century, with the continued development of Western astronomy, lined constellation figures like Ruelle’s became commonplace.
+There is a single predecessor: in 1625, _Jacob van der Heyden_, a publisher, painter, sculptor, and engraver, published `Globus Concavus, Et Quidem Coelestis Stellatus`: a celestial globe with faint line figures, which are difficult to see [#2].
+Ruelle’s innovation itself was not disseminated widely, and did not gain broad acceptance in his time: only in late 19th century, with the continued development of Western astronomy, lined constellation figures like Ruelle’s became commonplace.

 ## Description

-This sky culture for Stellarium is a transcript of Ruelle's star chart [#1].
+This sky culture for Stellarium is a transcript of Ruelle's star chart [#1] from the Bibliothèque nationale de France.
+The source has two polar charts (covering declinations between each pole and the equator) and a partial equatorial chart (covering declinations between the equator and 35 deg. north and south).
+For some constellations, there are some differences in lines between the charts (the polar chart is used here, unless the line figure was unclear there).

+Occasionally, Ruelle also draws lines to galaxies (for example, M81, M82 are linked into `Ursa Major`); they are not included here.
+A small number of stars couldn't be identified from the chart, so they are also not included.

+Obsolete constellations appear in Ruelle's chart: `Musca Borealis` (_La Mouche_), `Cerberus` (_Cerbere_), `Argo Navis` (_Le Vaisseau_).

 ## References